afzalamu/single-stage-opamp-design-using-gpdk180-in-cadence/README.md

 Here's a simple example problem of design:

-Design a one stage Op-Amp that satisfies following specifications:
+Design a one-stage Op-Amp that satisfies the following specifications:

 | Specification       | Requirement       |
 |---------------------|-------------------|